-IDEA allows local educational agencies (LEAs) to use up to 15 percent of its IDEA Part B funds for supportive services to help students in kindergarten through grade 12 not yet identified with disabilities, but who require additional academic and behavioral supports to succeed in a general education environment.
-The law encourages LEAs to focus their efforts on students in kindergarten through grade three.
-This new allowable use of funds should not be confused with either Section 619 Preschool Grants or Part C Early Intervention Programs which focus on children with disabilities ages birth-to-two and three-to-five respectively.
+Individuals with Disabilities Education Act (IDEA) allows local educational agencies (LEAs) to use up to 15% of its IDEA Part B funds for supportive services to help students in kindergarten through grade 12 not yet identified with disabilities, but who require additional academic and behavioral supports to succeed in a general education environment.
+The law encourages LEAs to focus efforts on students in kindergarten through grade three.
+This allowable use of funds should not be confused with either Section 619 Preschool Grants or Part C Early Intervention Programs, which focus on children with disabilities ages birth-to-two and three-to-five, respectively.

 These services are not considered a denial or guarantee of entrance into special education, nor do they include the procedural safeguards.

-Early intervening services may decrease unnecessary referral to special education for struggling children who can benefit from modified instructional techniques, short-term remediation, or hearing assistive technology.
-It may also deter over-referrals to special education, especially students who are minorities and English language learners (ELL); have minimal or fluctuating hearing loss; or other listening problems.
-Providing pre-referral services allows SLPs and audiologists to work with a wider range of students, including those who have not been identified as speech and language-disordered or hard of hearing.
-It may provide an opportunity to demonstrate the value of speech-language and audiology services in the general education environment and demonstrate expertise, especially in the area of literacy instruction.
+Early intervening services may decrease unnecessary referral to special education for struggling children who may benefit from modified instructional techniques, short-term remediation, or hearing assistive technology.
+It may also deter over referrals to special education, especially for students who are minorities and English language learners (ELL); have minimal or fluctuating hearing loss; or other listening problems.
+Providing prereferral services allows audiologists and SLPs to work with a wider range of students, including those who have not been identified as as having a speech or language disorder or who are hard of hearing.
+It may provide an opportunity to demonstrate the value of audiology and speech-language pathology services in the general education environment and demonstrate expertise, especially in literacy instruction.

-Speech-language pathologists may be able to work with a wider range of students, including those who have not been identified as speech and language delayed.
-This may provide an opportunity to demonstrate the value of speech-language pathology services in the general education environment and demonstrate our expertise, especially in the area of literacy instruction.
+Speech-language pathologists may be able to work with a wider range of students, including those who have not been identified as having a speech and language delay.
+This may provide an opportunity to demonstrate the value of speech-language pathology services in the general education environment and demonstrate our expertise, especially in literacy instruction.

-ASHA members should work with their local administrators to seek funds from early intervening services to participate in professional development activities in the area of scientifically based literacy instruction.
+ASHA members should work with their local administrators to seek funds from early intervening services to participate in professional development activities in scientifically based literacy instruction.

 Reference: P.L.108-446, Title I, Part B, Section 613, paragraph (f)